 Indonesia (Association country)

 While Indonesia remains a net energy exporter, its imports of oil and oil products have been rapidly increasing in recent years.
-This resource-rich archipelagic nation is the world’s fourth-largest producer of coal and the largest coal exporter.
+This resource-rich archipelagic nation is the world’s fourth-largest producer of coal and a top coal exporter.
 Indonesia is also Southeast Asia’s biggest gas supplier, with exports accounting for roughly 45% of its production.
 Globally, Indonesia is the tenth-largest gas producer and the seventh-largest exporter of liquefied natural gas (LNG).
 In terms of renewable energy, Indonesia is the largest producer of biofuels in the world, and is increasingly scaling up efforts to exploit its extensive renewable energy potential, particularly in geothermal power (all data is as of 2014).

-Indonesia's importance is underscored by its sizable population of 250 million people – the fourth largest in the world - and its significant role as a major producer and consumer of energy in regional and international markets.
+Indonesia's importance is underscored by its sizeable population of 250 million people – the fourth-largest in the world – and its significant role as a major producer and consumer of energy in regional and international markets.
 Indonesia is also the largest economy in ASEAN and an active member of the G20, APEC and ASEAN.

 Indonesia and the IEA have built a strong bilateral partnership over the past years.
 Current collaboration covers a broad range of energy areas with a view to strengthen Indonesia’s energy policy and to address global as well as domestic energy challenges.
 At the IEA Ministerial meeting in 2015, Indonesia became one of the first countries to activate Association status with the Agency.

-The IEA and Indonesia have completed two peer reviews (In-Depth Review) of Indonesia’s energy policies, in 2008 and again in 2015, which can be downloaded for free.
-Each review provided a series of useful recommendations for Indonesia’s energy policy.
+The IEA and Indonesia have completed two peer reviews (In-Depth Reviews) of Indonesia’s energy policies, in 2008 and again in 2015, which can be downloaded for free.
+Each review provided a series of useful recommendations for Indonesia’s energy policies.
 Beginning in 2013, Indonesia and the IEA further enhanced their co-operation by undertaking an expert review of Indonesia’s fossil fuel subsidies.

 Indonesia and the IEA are also working closely together to strengthen Indonesia’s emergency policies and establish energy security policy mechanisms.
 In this regard, Indonesia concluded an Emergency Review Assessment (ERA) in 2014.